 Protecting these industries against the cagaries of economic fluctuations, so that they can continue to serve as strong buttresses for the growth and flourishing of the national economy.

-To insure that supplies of electricity, desalinated water products, district cooling industries, water and wastewater treatment services provided to consumers in the Kingdom are:
+To insure that supplies of electricity, desalinated water products, district cooling industries provided to consumers in the Kingdom are:

 - Of high quality.